 Volunteer lawyers will be trained and provided with the information and resources required to be effective.
 As issues are reported by county-based volunteers, they will be reviewed by a national steering committee (including representatives from the Lawyers' Committee for Civil Rights and the Voting Rights Institute).
 Based on that review, issues will be prioritized, next steps will be assigned, and results will be tracked.

-The program is being run by the Lawyers for Good Government Foundation (our 501(c)(3) entity, determination letter pending) in partnership with the Lawyers' Committee for Civil Rights and the Voting Rights Institute.
+The program is being run by the Lawyers for Good Government Foundation (our 501(c)(3) entity) in partnership with the Lawyers' Committee for Civil Rights and the Voting Rights Institute.